troymork/life-system-research/research/fuller_review_analysis.md

 **Author:** Troy Mork (Troymork@gmail.com)
 **Date:** June 28, 2025
+**Research Tools:** Manus AI assisted in analysis and documentation

 ## Overview
 Buckminster Fuller's review provides both validation and critical improvements for the LIFE System.
 His feedback is organized into areas of resonance and five major improvement categories, plus specific recommendations and a missing vision component.